MikeyBeez/SimpleAgent2/README.md

 **To use a custom skill, start your input with the wakeword "assistant" followed by a phrase or keyword that triggers the skill.**

-For example, if you have a skill called `TellJokeSkill`, you could trigger it with:
+For example, if you have a skill called `TellJokeSkill`, you could trigger it with:  "Assistant. tell a joke."

 ## If Something Goes Wrong